mmraff/npm-download-tracker/README.md

   * `commit` {string} The git hash that identifies a commit in the given repository
   * `filename` {string} The name of the tarball file

+  If a field called `refs` is included in data of `type` `'git'`, it must be an Array of strings; the strings will be interpreted as tags, and each will be treated as an alias for the commit.

   For `type` `'url'`, required fields are:
   * `spec` {string} A remote URL
   * `filename` {string} The name of the tarball file